-ReNew ELP is at the forefront of a new, cutting-edge technology that can convert end-of-life plastic waste into refined synthetic hydrocarbon products, including low carbon synthetic crude oil, and valuable chemicals and waxes.
+ReNew ELP is at the forefront of a new, cutting-edge technology that can convert end-of-life plastic waste into hydrocarbon feedstock products, including naphtha, diesel, vacuum gas oil and heavy waxes.

-Using a unique, patented hydrothermal upgrading platform, the Cat-HTR (Catalytic Hydrothermal Reactor), ReNew ELP will shortly commence construction of the world’s first commercial scale plant at its recently acquired site in Teesside, North East England.
-The plant will use our innovative chemical process to convert end-of-life plastic waste into sustainable oils and chemicals, contributing to the establishment of a Circular Economy.
+Using a unique, patented hydrothermal upgrading platform, the Cat-HTR (Catalytic Hydrothermal Reactor), ReNew ELP will shortly commence construction of the world’s first commercial scale plant at its site in Teesside, North East England.
+The plant will use our innovative process to chemically recycle the hydrocarbons used in plastic by converting end-of-life plastic waste into a hydrocarbon feedstock that could be further processed into new plastic or other valuable petrochemical products, contributing to the establishment of a Circular Economy.

-ReNew ELP’s product is sustainable, stable, low sulphur and non-corrosive and can be blended within a conventional refinery to produce recycled oils and chemicals.
-The product can also be fractionated to produce valuable biochemicals, solvents, waxes and other petrochemical products.
+ReNew ELP’s product is sustainable, stable and low sulphur and can be blended within a conventional refinery feedstocks.

 ReNew ELP is developing the first commercial scale Cat-HTR plant in the industrial heartland of North East England, with the aim of reducing the volume of waste plastic that enters the environment.
 Our approach will demonstrate that a low-carbon, low-waste society can be achieved with the right focus, technology and investment.

-ReNew ELP has an ambitious programme of development in the UK.
-Our first site in Teesside has a potential total processing capacity of 80,000 tonnes per annum.
-ReNew ELP is looking at other potential sites around the UK and is also offering to license the technology to waste producers and waste processing companies.
-The longer-term goal for ReNew ELP is to channel further investment into emerging technologies to support the creation of renewable and sustainable energy and useful chemical products.
+The Licensee of the technology has other potential sites in the UK and is also offering to license the technology to waste producers and waste processing companies.
+It’s longer-term goal is to channel further investment into emerging technologies to support the creation of renewable and sustainable products.